 Where a person is treated after screening as under 18 they are not detained.
-The published policy of the Home Office is that children may be detained for short periods pending removal if other steps in the family removal procedure do not result in their leaving the UK,408 and this is the purpose of the family 'Pre Departure Accommodation', which has been located at Tinsley House Removal Centre since May 2017.
+The published policy of the Home Office is that children may be detained for short periods pending removal if other steps in the family removal procedure do not result in their leaving the UK,444 and this is the purpose of the family 'Pre Departure Accommodation', which has been located at Tinsley House Removal Centre since May 2017.
+23 children entered detention in 2019.